rome/tools/website/src/_includes/docs/project-config.md

 All properties are **optional**, you can even have an empty config!
 We recommend using the [`rome config`](/docs/cli/commands/config) command to modify your configuration, this works with any of the supported config locations, and when editing RJSON will even retain comments.

+We are deliberately lean with the supported configuration.
+We do not include options just for the sake of personalization.
+We aim to offer everything out of the box and only introduce configuration if absolutely necessary.

 ```json
 name: "project-name"
 version: "^0.0.0"